 The EEA is made up of all the European Union (EU) member states, plus Iceland, Lichtenstein and Norway.
-When the term 'EEA national' is used to refer to a person's immigration position in the UK, this will also include Swiss nationals, whose rights are set out in bilateral treaties.
+When the term 'EEA national' is used on this website to refer to a person's immigration position in the UK, this will also include Swiss nationals, who have similar rights set out in bilateral treaties.

 EEA nationals are required to obtain leave to enter or remain in order to visit or live in the UK.
 Unless a person is coming to the UK for a short visit, they will need to apply for a visa in advance of their arrival.
 For example, if a person intends to work in the UK, they must apply for a visa under a specific category of the Immigration Rules and meet the corresponding requirements.
 See the Home Office guidance about visiting the UK as an EU, EEA, or Swiss citizen.

 E-visas or a digital status will be issued to EEA nationals rather than physical status documents.
 A person can access their digital status via the 'view and prove' service on gov.uk.